orbeon/orbeon-forms-doc/form-runner/advanced/excel-import-export.md

 ### Exporting from the Form Builder Detail page

 With Form Builder, the Excel Export button is available by default.
-If it is not, you can control its availability with the following property, by adding the `excel-export` button token.
+You can control its availability with the following property, by adding the `excel-export` button token.
 We show here the default value of this property for Orbeon Forms 2023.1:

 ```xml
 <property as="xs:string"  name="oxf.fr.detail.buttons.orbeon.builder">